 - Killer Innovations Glock 26 Threaded Velocity Barrel

-- Agency Arms Glock 17 Syndicate Threaded Barrel - Gold TiN
+- Agency Arms Premier Line Fluted Barrel For Glock 17 - Tin

 Aftermarket GLOCK slides provide a lot of different upgrades – some more practical, some more fun.
 One of the biggest draws for many enthusiasts purchasing aftermarket GLOCK slides is the pure aesthetics.
 You can get slides in different colors and with different cuts to add a personal and bright touch to the ubiquitous GLOCK.